 - Save the Children's TV ad campaign (Christmas 2013)

 Their music has been broadcast on BBC R2 and 3, Classic FM and on BBC TV and ITV, including the Classical Brits, and performed by most of the major UK orchestras.
-They were commissioned by the Brighton Festival to compose a new guide to the orchestra for families with poet Michael Rosen called The Great Enormo, a Kerfuffle in B flat.
-It was performed by the CLS at Brighton Dome, the CBSO at Birmingham Symphony Hall, the South Bank (Imagine Festival) and it was translated into Portuguese for performances in Porto.
+The Brighton Festival commissioned them to compose a new guide to the orchestra with Michael Rosen and The Great Enormo, a Kerfuffle in B flat went on to be performed by the CLS at Brighton Dome, the CBSO at Birmingham Symphony Hall, the South Bank and was translated into Portuguese for performances there.
 Other commissions include Kubla Khan for the Philharmonia Orchestra, brass band and chorus, Kyrie premiered on BBC R3 with the BBC Singers, orchestration for Tangier Tattoo for Glyndebourne, Diva (Danielle De Niese), Peter Gabriel, Fatboy Slim, Michael Bolton, and Katie Melua.
-More recently they were commissioned to compose Invictus, a Cantata for Freedom for orchestra and massed choirs premiered at the Brighton Dome as part of the Magna Carta celebrations.
+More recently they were commissioned to compose Invictus, a Cantata for Freedom for orchestra and massed choirs premiered at the Brighton Dome as part of the Magna Carta celebrations and have just recorded in Abbey Road the Soundscapes co-written with Pete Townshend for his new opera.